aimeos/laravel-cms/README.md

 };
 ```

-The first parameter is the action access is requested for, e.g. "page:view" while the second parameter is the authorization bitmap of the user records from the `cmseditor` column of the Laravel `users` table.
+The first parameter is the action access is requested for, e.g. "page:view" while the second parameter is the user object if authenticated.
+By default, permissions of CMS users are checked against the authorization bitmap from the `cmseditor` column of their user object from the Laravel `users` table.
 The function must return TRUE to grant access or FALSE if access is denied.

 Available actions which access can be granted to are: